Output, Efficiency & Cost in One View

 Productivity Calculator

-Measure your true productivity in seconds.
-Calculate output per hour, efficiency against your target, and cost per unit, perfect for businesses, teams, and freelancers.
-Free and private, by Online Tools.
+Measure your true productivity in seconds: output per hour, efficiency against target, and cost per unit, for businesses, teams, and freelancers.

 Output Per Hour